Teaching and learning in higher education, distance (GHPD)

 The scope of the course

 The course corresponds to five weeks of full-time study (200 hours).
-The number of whole work/study weeks required to complete the course is used to describe its scope, which amounts to approximately 12–13 hours per week.
+The number of full work/study weeks is used to describe the course scope, which corresponds to an estimated workload of approximately 12–13 hours per week during the course period.

 Target group and admission